Texas Department of Criminal Justice

 The responsibility of the Payroll Processing Department is to process accurate monthly salary payments with authorized deductions for approximately 41,000 employees while ensuring compliance with state and federal laws.
 Core functions include payroll processing, payroll deductions, direct deposit program, employee time program, distribution of payroll warrants and federal tax reporting.

-The Facilities Division provides a full range of facility management services to TDCJ, including facility planning, design, construction, maintenance and environmental quality assurance and compliance.
+The Facilities Division provides a full range of facility management services to TDCJ, including facility planning, design, construction, maintenance and environmental quality assurance, and regulatory compliance.
 The division’s headquarters is located in Huntsville, but there are maintenance employees working at state-owned and operated facilities throughout the state.
 These employees provide long range and day-to-day maintenance as required to keep facilities in proper working condition and to support each facility year-round.

 The Engineering Department provides professional architectural and engineering services to support TDCJ.
 The department provides overall project design and construction management for all delivery methods, including contract design and construction, and internal design and construction activities.
 The engineers and architects also act as consultants to the Maintenance Department and to any other office requiring technical assistance.
 Oversight is provided for all activities affecting engineering and environmental interests to ensure compliance with all state and federal rules and regulations.